-The Praxis II Music: Content Knowledge exam was developed to evaluate the knowledge and comprehension of music and musical education of prospective music teachers for grades K-12.
+The Praxis Music: Content Knowledge exam was developed to evaluate the knowledge and comprehension of music and musical education of prospective music teachers for grades K-12.
 This exam is used by many states, institutions, and licensing agencies as part of their teacher certification process.

 Who is Eligible?

 While Praxis itself does not hold any eligibility standards, every state, institution, or licensing agency is able to set their own requirements for eligibility for licensure and testing.
 Be sure to check with your state board or licensing agency to know what, if any, requirements must be met.
 These may include a certain degree, amount of experience, or various other tests to be taken.

 There is a fee of $120 for this exam. this must be paid during registration.
 Registration can be done online, through the mail, or over the phone (for an additional fee).

 All Praxis exams are computer-administered year-round through an international network made of up Prometric Testing Centers, some universities, and various other locations.
 These sites are generally open